 We deliver more than 10,000 babies a year, more than any other hospital in the Houston area.

 More babies are born at The Woman's Hospital of Texas than any other hospital in the state.
-For over 40 years, we've been helping families grow one or more healthy babies at a time.
-Generally, we welcome more than 800 babies a month – a number that represents the trusting relationships we’ve developed with generations of women and families.
+For over 40 years, we've helped families grow one or more healthy babies at a time.
+Generally, we welcome more than 800 babies a month – a number representing the trusting relationships we’ve developed with generations of women and their families.

 Whether you're experiencing a normal pregnancy or a high-risk pregnancy, we have the technology and medical expertise to provide you with outstanding care during childbirth.
-We offer the most qualified obstetricians and L&D health professionals in the region, with board-certified OBGYNs, neonatologists, and anesthesiologists on site 24-hours a day.
+We offer the most qualified obstetricians and labor and delivery health professionals in the region, with board-certified OB/GYNs, neonatologists and anesthesiologists on-site 24/7.

-We are one of the only hospitals in the country that can boast a 1:1 nurse-to-patient ratio in our Labor and Delivery Unit.
-Throughout entire shifts, labor and delivery nurses tend to the needs of mother and baby without the distraction of other patients or responsibilities.
-Our nurses are there to ensure the well-being of you and your baby, offering compassion, support, and expertise.
-Lactation consultants are also available 24/7 to discuss beneficial techniques and to help you through those first few breastfeeding sessions.
+We are one of the only hospitals in the country with a 1:1 nurse-to-patient ratio in our labor and delivery unit.
+Throughout entire shifts, our labor and delivery nurses tend to the needs of mother and baby without the distraction of other patients or responsibilities.
+Our nurses are there to ensure the well-being of you and your baby, offering compassion, support and expertise.

-Our hospital has 35 labor and delivery rooms, six operating rooms used for Cesarean sections, and a 9-bed Post Anesthesia Care Unit (PACU).
-For those who prefer luxury accommodations, the Woman’s Suites feature hotel-like amenities.
+- Labor and delivery rooms – Our hospital has 35 labor and delivery rooms, six operating rooms used for cesarean sections and a 9-bed post-anesthesia care unit (PACU).

-With 13 private rooms our 3,800-square-foot Maternal Assessment center provides advanced services to women who need special care during pregnancy to manage specific conditions, such as the onset of labor, obstetrical and gynecologic conditions, and surgical emergencies.
-If necessary, the Maternal Assessment Center will provide the patient with direct admission to the hospital’s Labor & Delivery unit.
+- OB emergency department (OBED) – With 13 private rooms, our 3,800-square-foot OBED provides advanced services to women who need special care during pregnancy to manage specific conditions, such as the onset of labor, obstetrical and gynecologic conditions and surgical emergencies.
+If necessary, the OBED can provide direct admission to the hospital’s labor and delivery unit.

-With 146 beds, our Intermediate and Advanced NICU allow us to offer the highest level of care available for newborns who are premature, critically-ill or have a life threatening health condition.
-A team of highly specialized and experienced staff cares for babies, including an in-house, board-certified Neonatologist and Neonatal Nurse Practitioners who are on site at all times and available 24/7 to care for your baby.
+- NICU – With 146 beds, our intermediate and advanced NICUs allow us to offer the highest level of care available for newborns who are born prematurely, critically ill or have a life-threatening health condition.
+Our NICUs are staffed by highly specialized and experienced staff, including a board-certified neonatologist and neonatal nurse practitioners who are on-site and available 24/7.

-Most deliveries are problem-free, but if routine labor develops into an emergency, there’s no safer place to deliver than The Woman's Hospital of Texas:
+Most deliveries are problem-free, but if routine labor develops into an emergency, there is no safer place to deliver than The Woman's Hospital of Texas:

-- Patients receive continuous electronic fetal monitoring using GE Centricity systems.
-Those same feeds are also monitored at a central station by the Charge Nurse.
+- Patients receive continuous electronic fetal monitoring using GE Centricity software.
+Those same feeds are also monitored at a central station by the charge nurse.

 - Maternal-fetal medicine specialists expertly resolve the most serious complications, such as preterm labor, pre-eclampsia, and placenta problems.

-- A NICU with the highest level of care available for newborns who are premature, critically-ill or have a life threatening health condition.
+- A NICU with the highest level of care available for newborns who are born prematurely, critically ill or have a life-threatening health condition.

 We make mother-baby bonding a priority.
-As a designated Baby-Friendly Hospital, our policies and care practices meet the gold standard for mother and baby care practices related to breastfeeding.
+As a Texas Ten Step designated hospital, we have policies and care practices in place for mothers and babies related to breastfeeding.

 - All of our postpartum nurses have completed several hours of breastfeeding education.

-- Lactation consultants are also available 24/7 to discuss beneficial techniques and to help you through those first few breastfeeding sessions.
+- Lactation consultants are available 24/7 to discuss beneficial breastfeeding techniques and to help you through those first few breastfeeding sessions.